foreign-sub/DFRobot-Rainfall-Sensor-SEN0575-i2c/README.md

 ```

-or use the example yaml files in the directory.
+or use the example yaml files.

 ## Usage